 If sauce consistency is too thick, thin out with some warm water, mixing in a little at a time.

 - Look for a number or label that indicates the level of spice in your chosen gojuchang product.
-It comes in five levels of spiciness: mild hot, slight hot, medium hot, very hot, and extreme hot.
+It comes in five levels of spiciness: mild hot, slightly hot, medium hot, very hot, and extremely hot.

 - If you don't have rice vinegar on hand, you can use white vinegar or white wine vinegar in its place.

 - If you prefer a thicker dipping sauce, decrease the amount of vinegar in the recipe.
 For a thinner sauce, increase the vinegar or thin it out with warm water.

 - Ssamjang spicy dipping sauce: Similar to chogochujang, Ssamjang dipping sauce also uses gochujang.
 Decrease the amount of gojuchang to 2 tablespoons and add 1/4 cup of soybean paste (doenjang).
 Eliminate the vinegar entirely.